openlibhums/memory-alpha/content/old-docs/manager/review/index.md

     an article, prompting initial DOI and metadata registration with Crossref if the journal or press is set to use Crossref.
 You can use the setting to provide a readout of current metadata so the editor can do a quick check of what will be sent to Crossref.
-To show registration information, populate the setting with
-    `{{ article.registration_preview|safe }}`

 - Enable expanded review details
   - When this setting is enabled, the editor's review dashboard will